Lesbian: Film

 Lesbianism, or the suggestion of it, began early in filmmaking.
 The same constructs of how lesbians were portrayed—or for what reasons—as what had appeared in literature were placed on women in the films.
 Women challenging their feminine roles was a device more easily accepted than men challenging masculine ones.
 Actresses appeared as men in male roles because of plot devices as early as 1914 in A Florida Enchantment featuring Edith Storey.
 In Morocco (1930) Marlene Dietrich kisses another woman on the lips, and Katharine Hepburn plays a man in Christopher Strong in 1933 and again in Sylvia Scarlett (1936).
 Hollywood films followed the same trend set by audiences who flocked to Harlem to see edgy shows that suggested bisexuality.

-Overt female homosexuality was introduced in 1929's Pandora's Box between Louise Brooks and Alice Roberts.
-After the Hays Code in 1930, most references to homosexuality in films were censored under the umbrella term "sex perversion".
-German films depicted homosexuality and were distributed throughout Europe, but 1931's Mädchen in Uniform was not distributed in the U.S. because of the depiction of an adolescent's love for a female teacher in boarding school.
+Overt female homosexuality was introduced in the 1929 film Pandora's Box.
+German films depicting homosexuality were distributed throughout Europe, but 1931's Mädchen in Uniform was not distributed in the U.S. because of the depiction of an adolescent's love for a female teacher in boarding school.

-Because of the Hays Code, lesbianism after 1930 was absent from most films, even those adapted with overt lesbian characters or plot devices.
-Lillian Hellman's play The Children's Hour was converted into a heterosexual love triangle and retitled These Three.
-Biopic Queen Christina in 1933, starring Greta Garbo, veiled most of the speculation about Christina of Sweden's affairs with women.
-Homosexuality or lesbianism was never mentioned outright in the films while the Hays Code was enforced.
-The reason censors stated for removing a lesbian scene in 1954's The Pit of Loneliness was that it was, "Immoral, would tend to corrupt morals".
+After the introduction of the Hays Code in the U.S. in 1930, most references to homosexuality in American films were censored.
+The originally-lesbian play The Children's Hour was converted into a heterosexual love triangle and retitled These Three.
+The 1933 biopic Queen Christina veiled most of the speculation about Christina of Sweden's affairs with women.
+Censors removed a lesbian scene from the 1951 film The Pit of Loneliness, saying that it was "Immoral, would tend to corrupt morals".
 The code was relaxed somewhat after 1961, and the next year William Wyler remade The Children's Hour with Audrey Hepburn and Shirley MacLaine.
 After MacLaine's character admits her love for Hepburn's, she hangs herself; this set a precedent for miserable endings in films addressing homosexuality.

 Gay characters also were often killed off at the end, such as the death of Sandy Dennis' character at the end of The Fox in 1968.
 If not victims, lesbians were depicted as villains or morally corrupt, such as portrayals of brothel madames by Barbara Stanwyck in Walk on the Wild Side from 1962 and Shelley Winters in The Balcony in 1963.
 Lesbians as predators were presented in Rebecca (1940), women's prison films like Caged (1950), or in the character Rosa Klebb in From Russia with Love (1963).
 Lesbian vampire themes have reappeared in Dracula's Daughter (1936), Blood and Roses (1960), Vampyros Lesbos (1971), and The Hunger (1983).
 Basic Instinct (1992) featured a bisexual murderer played by Sharon Stone; it was one of several films that set off a storm of protests about the depiction of gay people as predators.